Publication Date :: 4/23/2019

-Soon out of context is a poetry/image book project due to be published by Unsolicited Press in April 2019
+Soon out of context is a poetry/image book project published and made available by Unsolicited Press in April 2019.

 this project involves the work of Nigel Baldacchino in writing, collecting archived images online, and together with his friend Josmar Azzopardi assigning instances of text and summoned images to one another in an attempt to shape a subjective level of extended discourse.
 Azzopardi also takes the role of an early editor of the written work.

 special thanks goes to nemfrog whose work in sifting through online archives was used on many levels; from helping to inspire the idea for the book, to providing crucial sources for images.

 It is of course a truism to say that today we live in an age of distraction: the ceaseless likes, clicks and swipes that impinge on our digital consciousness, the multitudinous, myriad, manifold memes, GIF, tweets that bombard our existence.
 Instead of our nights lit by the starry constellations, our nocturnal existences are illumined by the glows of our smart phones.